Goodbye, Michael: Production

-The writers had gone through different scenarios on how Michael would leave with one suggestion being that he was fired due to a business mistake.
+The writers had gone through different scenarios on how Michael would leave, with one suggestion being that he was fired due to a business mistake.
 They ultimately decided that ending would not be "as much fun for the viewers".
 According to Daniels, the cast members became "very emotional" while filming on set and would often be "sadder than their characters were supposed to be".
-Andy Buckley confirmed filming a scene saying goodbye to Michael as David Wallace; however, these scenes were deleted from the network airing.
+In particular, the scene between Michael and Angela required numerous takes because Angela Kinsey kept breaking out into tears.
+Daniels himself admitted to getting teary while writing the scene where Dwight reads Michael's recommendation letter.
+Andy Buckley confirmed filming a scene saying goodbye to Michael as David Wallace; however, this scene was deleted from the network airing.
 When the episode re-aired three weeks later, it was split into two parts, and Wallace's scene was inserted into the first part.

 Steve Carell finished filming his final scenes for "Goodbye, Michael" on March 4, 2011.
+Anticipating that Carell would be naturally emotional on his last day, the crew scheduled the most emotional scenes of the episode for that day, starting off by shooting the scene where Michael listens to an ordinary conversation in the break room at 7:00 a.m.
+The final scene filmed with Carell for The Office was Michael shutting off the lights as he leaves the building for the last time, prompting angry reactions from the staff; this scene was not included in the broadcast episode, since the producers felt it could too easily be interpreted as a meta-commentary saying that Carell thought his leaving would metaphorically turn out the lights on the show.
 As a goodbye gift, Carell was given a hockey jersey with the #1—his number on the call sheet.
 After Carell's departure the number was no longer used.

-The episode ran for an extended 50 minutes instead of the usual 30 minutes.
+Through most of production it was uncertain how long the episode would be, and cuts were assembled for a normal length episode, a double-length episode, and a 35 minutes long episode, the last of which was the one used.
+To accommodate this unorthodox length, the episode was given an extended 50-minute block instead of the usual 30-minute block.
 The episode marks the first extended episode since the third season penultimate episode, "Beach Games".
-Greg Daniels stated in an interview with Entertainment Weekly that due to Ferrell's performance and Michael's goodbyes, the episode "ended up being real long".
+Greg Daniels stated in an interview with Entertainment Weekly that due to Ferrell's performance and Michael's goodbyes, the episode "ended up being really long".
+Additionally, since the scene in "Training Day" which revealed Deangelo's past morbid obesity was not included in the broadcast cut, the episode needed scenes establishing this part of Deangelo's character.
 NBC Entertainment Chairman Robert Greenblatt allowed Daniels to "do whatever is best [...] to give Steve [Carell] the proper goodbye.